cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 Putting down this foundation will first and foremost accelerate Cornerstone’s development of robust, well-managed sustainability data assets.
 We’ll be able to run the pipelines end-to-end for fast iteration loops in development, have stronger guarantees that no data is stale, and have compounding returns whenever we make a cross-codebase tooling improvement.

-This vision is also exciting from a forward-looking perspective:
+This vision is also exciting from a forward-looking perspective, because it unlocks several possibilities for Cornerstone’s future:

+* **Easily develop new data assets beyond EEIO**

-* A strong foundation of ETL tools will allow us to **quickly spin-up data development efforts beyond standard EEIO** that are mature and robust from day one.
+* A strong foundation of ETL tools will allow us to quickly spin-up data development efforts beyond standard EEIO that are mature and robust from day one.

   * E.g., If we develop a process-based LCA dataset, we’ll have the same out-of-the-box helpers for data extraction, monitoring workflows, kicking off pipelines, versioning, etc.

   * Future data assets, such as hybrid EEIO and process-based LCAs may share sources of primary data.
 We can easily share extraction functions to do so (rather than sharing a data store, which risks data staleness).

-* **Easy to onboard technical contributors**
+* **Easily onboard technical contributors**

   * With the scope of changes limited to domain-specific extract, transform, and load files in a single repository, contributions from non-core members become easier to implement and easier to review.